paybygroup/docs/contents/PayByGroup_APIs.md

 The following describes the approach used by PayByGroup APIs unless explicitly stated otherwise.

 #### FORMAT
-  - Data is transferred using post requests formatted as 'application/json'.
+  - Data is transferred using post requests with URL encoded parameters.
-  - Responses are also a single JSON encoded object in the post's body.
+  - Responses are encoded as a single JSON encoded hash in the post's body.
-  - Both the post parameters and the response values are each encoded as a single JSON map of values.
+  - The posts format is listed as 'application/json'.
-  - The calling map of all API calls must contain a merchant-specific auth token (a 32 character random identifier)
+  - The calling parameters for all API calls must contain the 'api_key' parameter with containing the a merchant-specific authorization token (which can be obtained from the merchants dashboard).

 #### ADDRESSING
   - All API calls must originate from one of the PBG_ADDRESSES below or from the supplied MERCHANT_API_URLs